JHero23/CS-2-Work/README.md

   ## Notice
   Do not copy this assignment as this is for only educational purposes only and growing portfolio.
   ### Assignment
   The purpose of this assignment is to experiment and practice basic Computer Science and Engineering fundamentals.
+Such fundamentals include:
+  - Object Oriented Programming.

   ### Description
   The program creates different pokemon objects with various types and calculate their damage assessment when attacked with another pokemon.